CindyGTang/AOEL/publications/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

-Most updated list of publications can be found on {% include citation.html lookup="Google Scholar" style="rich" %} or ORCID.
+Most updated list of publications can be found on <a href="https://scholar.google.com/citations?user=rZEFbpwAAAAJ&hl=en" class="ext su-link--external" data-extlink="">Google Scholar</a> or ORCID.

-{% include section.html %}

-## Highlighted

-{% include citation.html lookup="Open collaborative writing with Manubot" style="rich" %}

 {% include section.html %}

 ## All